SalesforceCommerceCloud/pwa-kit/README.md

 This repository is a [monorepo](https://en.wikipedia.org/wiki/Monorepo) that includes the code that powers the PWA Kit.
 The code is divided into the following packages:

 - `pwa`: A set of sample code and tooling for PWA Kit projects called the Retail React App
 - `pwa-kit-create-app`: A tool that generates PWA Kit projects based on the Retail React App
 - `pwa-kit-react-sdk`: A set of components and utilities for PWA Kit projects

-Old branches include retired packages, such as:

--   `commerce-integrations`: ecommerce backend interface for Mobify v1 and v2
--   `connector`: The scaffold for an old project's data layer
--   `devcenter`: source files for the [DevCenter](https://dev.mobify.com), which includes docs for Mobify v1 and v2
--   `documentation-hub`: Documentation hub for Mobify v1 and earlier, hosted on https://docs.mobify.com
--   `documentation-theme`: A common theme shared across docs sites for Mobify v1 and earlier
--   `generator`: Project generator for Mobify v1 and v2
--   `progressive-web-sdk`: Mobify v1 and v2 SDKs that includes Analytics Integrations, the component library, and utility functions
--   `test-framework`: Testing framework for Mobify v1 and v2

 ## Requirements